Liz Gleason, Program DIRECTOR

 Betsy McGavisk, Program Coordinator

 Betsy joined the Vermont Farm & Forest Viability Program in the spring of 2021.
 She manages our grants programs and the program's financial processes.
 Betsy is motivated by building a just and sustainable economy, has a BA in Community and International Development from the University of Vermont, and has previously worked as grassroots community organizer, baker, and pickler.
 Betsy lives in Burlington’s Old North End and spends her free time biking, cooking, and dancing.

 Contact Betsy by email using b.mcgavisk [at] vhcb.org or by calling or 802-828-5562.

 Jillian Conner, Program assistant

 Jillian joined VHCB as the Program Assistant for the Vermont Farm & Forest Viability Program in 2022.
 She assists with all aspects of the program; supporting the business and succession planning programs, data management, and community outreach.
 Jillian graduated from Champlain College with a BS in Environmental Policy in 2015.
-Her vocational background ranges from starting a small diversified farm, working as a Vermont Town Clerk, and most recently, as a Project Manager in the carbon offset industry.
+Her vocational background ranges from starting a small diversified farm, working as a Vermont Town Clerk, and most recently, as a project manager in the carbon offset industry.
 Vermont's working landscapes and local economy are her guiding light.
-Jillian lives in the Upper Valley and spends her time in the woods, running, biking, getting tangled up in yarn, snuggling her English Shepherd and dreaming about sheep.
+Jillian lives in the Upper Valley and spends her time in the woods running, biking, and skiing with her dog, or dreaming about sheep.